gabriel-ing/SimpliPyTEM/docs/SimpliPyTEM-GUI.rst

 Usage - Section 1: Image generation
 -----------------------------------

+**Before starting, please follow the installation instructions on on the homepage of the documentation**

 App usage is fairly simple, and is presented in a stepwise fashion here;

 Open terminal and first call: